Kakuma: Food

-There is corruption within the distribution system: relief workers sell parts of the relief aid (cooking oil, wheat flour, and soap) on the black market instead of handing it out to refugees.
-Some families are able to receive food assistance for 'ghost' family members or those residing outside the camps and inflate the number of household members in order to receive more rations.
-On the other hand, there are many refugees without a ration card (card lost or refugee status not given or lost).
-Many cancelled refugees live in Kakuma and rely on rations of friends/family/ neighbours.
-Also some refugees have livestock that needs to be fed.

-Since 2015 the WFP has introduced digital cash transfers, i.e. sends 100 KShi in cash per person/ month through a mobile phone to replace part of the food rations (10% of staple cereal like maize, wheat flour, or sorghum).
+Since 2015, the WFP has introduced digital cash transfers, i.e. sends 100 KShi in cash per person/ month through a mobile phone to replace part of the food rations (10% of staple cereal like maize, wheat flour, or sorghum).
 The cash can only be redeemed for food.
 This gives refugees more freedom to decide what they will eat and is also good for the local economy.

 Security

 There is a Kenyan police station located just outside the entrance of the camp.
 Kenyan police do not typically operate in the camp after dusk.
 Kenyan police sweep the major roads at dusk, requiring all non-refugees that they encounter to leave the camp.
 Within the camp, LWF has responsibility for security.
 LWF employ a number of Kenyans, mainly ex-military personnel who patrol the camp and all issues relating to security have to be reported to them.
 There is a 120-member force of local guards, drawn from both the refugee and local populations.
-'Police stations' which are manned around the clock and which provide a base for night-time patrols have been constructed.
+'Police stations' which are staffed around the clock and which provide a base for night-time patrols have been constructed.
 Refugee residents have their own guards and patrols after nightfall and in many of the residential groups, guards carry machetes and makeshift bows on their patrols.
 There is a Protection Area within the camp, which is a fenced enclosure accommodating around 120 families.
 It is intended as a temporary solution when a refugee's safety cannot be ensured in the camp, so almost no services are provided.
 As a result of several Turkana thefts and intrusions into domestic spaces inside the camp there is increased fencing especially along the edges of each residential group.